jsadsad/aA_Classwork/W8D5/notes.md

 - Bind: `func.bind(newContext)(arg1, arg2)`

 _apply_ is invoked immediate with newContext as receiver.
+Takes array as arguments.

 _call_ gives the context obj to the function.
-Only difference with apply is that apply takes in an array and call takes arguments separated by commas.]
+Only difference with apply is that apply takes in an array and call takes arguments separated by commas.

 _bind_ assigning a new context - not invoking it. bind invoked once will get context. twice will actually invoke the function.
 Takes the new context as the first argument.
 Bind is flexible.